sergiolemus/Stimulize/README.md

     $ make clean && make uninstall

-## Man Page:
+### Man Page:
-Upon runing **make install**, the man page should be copied to your local manpage directory.
+Upon runing **make install**, the man page should be copied to your local manpage directory. but if it fails may have to either adjsut your **$MANPATH** or change the make file.
-This program assume the directory is

-    /usr/local/share/man/man1

-If that is not the case, you will have to either adjsut your **$MANPATH** or change the make file.
 If everything succeeds you can can now see examples and more detailed information using

     man stimulize

+If installation of the manpage fails, you can still see the manpage locally by running:

+    man ./stimulize.man

+while in this directory.

 ## Usage: